roddypr/divergent_gerbil_genes/README.md

 > Department of Zoology, University of Oxford, 11a Mansfield Road, Oxford, OX1 3SZ, UK

+## Scripts

 This repository is divided into three parts:

 1. Scripts used to find groups of orthologous genes between rodents
 2. Scrips used to align each group of orthologous genes and measure substitution rates from the resulting alignments
 3. Scripts used to measure protein dissimilarity between species for each group of orthologous genes

+## Work environment

+We make use of several conda environments in our analyses.
+These are listed in the `software` directory.
+We used the `biobase` environment as default, and the `r` environment for any in-line R code.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]